 B2B decision makers consider a number of variables when making a purchase, but today more than ever before, customer experience is often the tipping point when it comes to acquiring—and keeping—business.

-“Marketers have to look across entire funnel or customer journey,” says Allison Biggan, president of corporate marketing at SAP.
+“Marketers have to look across entire funnel or customer journey,” says Alison Biggan, president of corporate marketing at SAP.
 “We have to think about what happens after the sale.
 What are we doing to engage with customers, help customers understand the product and drive adoption?”

 Gallup research shows that only 29 percent of B2B customers are fully engaged, and 71 percent are at risk to leave for a competitor.
 Engagement is clearly critical: Companies with the highest levels of engagement have 72 percent more fully engaged customers.

 What’s the secret to creating a connection?
 First of all, it needs to be a two-way street.
 Marketers can’t just talk to customers—they need to talk with them, to see how they are using products and services.

 “We need to be personalized and contextual in how we talk to them,” Biggan says, noting that B2B customer expectations are just as high as B2C.
 “They expect responses inquiries to be fast, and almost instantaneous.”

 Pitney Bowes has three different lines of business, and the CX approach for each is a little bit different, says CMO Bill Borrelle.